Frank McKetta: Reassigned as a detective

-Things did not change during the fifties when McKetta was stationed as a detective assigned to the Greensburg, Pennsylvania, troop headquarters.
-He had stated that he recalled idly sitting by as a city police cruiser drove around as a well known numbers writer to pick up his cash and number slips.
-He was powerless because of the Governor's home rule policy and their own orders from their supervisors prohibited them from doing anything about the organized crime.
+Things did not change during the 1950s when McKetta was stationed as a detective assigned to the Greensburg, Pennsylvania, troop headquarters.
+He had stated that he recalled idly sitting by as a city police cruiser drove around as a well-known numbers writer to pick up his cash and number slips.
+He was powerless because of the governor's home rule policy and their own orders from their supervisors prohibited them from doing anything about the organized crime.

 McKetta was also assigned as a detective in western Pennsylvania under Governor Fine, Commissioner Wilhelm, and Squadron One Commander Major Andrew J. Hudock.
 McKetta was called to assist the Westmoreland County detectives on a raid.
 The directions of the raid led them to a house outside of Monessen.
 There were no lights on and no activity inside, which was abnormal because it was a house of prostitution on a Saturday night.
 Because Frank was previously stationed in Belle Vernon, Pennsylvania, which covered the similar area, he advised the others of another whorehouse on the other side of Monessen.
 A few of the men pretended to not hear this comment and stated something about being within city limits and outside of their designated land.
 A couple other men decided to take the lead and found the girls inside the other building.
 The girls were placed under arrest and their work was done by midnight.
-Upon returning to the Greensburg office, they noticed the Mayor's office light was still on as they entered their own office across the hall.
+Upon returning to the Greensburg office, they noticed the mayor's office light was still on as they entered their own office across the hall.
 The political corruption was evident when they were in trouble for entering the city of Monessen rather than being applauded for their work.

 McKetta eventually served several positions within the state police force and was assigned in several different counties.
 For instance, after being promoted as a detective in 1952, he became a Detective-Sergeant in 1954, then a Lieutenant in 1956 and later became assistant superintendent of the State Police Academy with a Captain's rank.
 He also served in Greensburg, Erie, Somerset, New Kensington, Ebensburg, and Pittsburgh.
 Throughout this time he collected and observed cases of police corruption which were documented in the Frank McKetta Papers.